pygmyperch/melfuR/README.md

 * `HWE_filter`: filter loci for HWE by population using a genind object

+* `percent_poly`: calculate the % polymorphic loci per population from a genind object

 * `subset_snps`: subset a structure file based on a list of loci

 * `xy2kml`: convert a set of XY coordinates to a .kml file for use with Google Earth